 Order of a court, usually based on a creditor’s petition, for the compulsory winding up or liquidation of a company or partnership.

 Our Winding-Up Experts are able to give you specialist legal information and advice right now.
-Just click here or call 0845 8622 529 to get in touch for a free initial telephone consultation.
+Just click here or call 02071830529 to get in touch for a free telephone assessment and a free case assessment.